 Remembering that the berries are poisonous, or that last time we walked that way there was a sabre tooth tiger lurking around the bend, is how our ancestors survived long enough to reproduce.
-But this survival tendency of our brains to pay attention to the negative can mean we get stuck feeling helpless, hopeless and not good enough.
+This survival tendency comes hard-wired into our brains and exists in modern times as a negativity bias, meaning it is much easier for us to focus on everything that is going wrong in our lives rather than all the things that are going right.

 Switching our brains to a more positive state